Rob Hood: Influences

 He has suggested that his initial passion for genre writing was sparked by the works of H. G. Wells, whose mixture of optimism and pessimism for the future he believes poignantly captures the dilemma of human existence.
 He was also greatly influenced by the writings of English romantic poet William Blake and feels that Blake's ideas and images have affected his world view and are often reflected in his writing.
 He cites film as a major influence, in particular the late night horror films of his youth which led him to read classics such as Frankenstein, Dracula and Dr Jekyll and Mr Hyde.
 He feels that these works and their film versions, together with classic Universal and Hammer Horror films had left him with an enduring gothic sensibility in his outlook.

 Editorial work

-He was co-founder, with Bill Congreve of MirrorDanse Books and is involved in Agog!
+He was co-founder, with Bill Congreve of MirrorDanse Books and co-founded Agog!
 Press with his partner Cat Sparks.
 He has published five fiction anthologies as co-editor, including three collections of 'Daikaiju' giant monster tales.